 The 151 Air Refueling Wing is the single largest component and provides personnel to fly, maintain, and support a KC-135R aerial refueling unit.
 The unit flies training missions in the western United States and frequently deploys to worldwide locations in support of on-going combat operations.

 Col. Robert Taylor commands the Operations Group, responsible for the operation of the 191st Air Refueling Squadron which provides the aircrew for the aerial refueling mission.
 Col. Susan Melton commands the Maintenance Group and provides all the aircraft generation and maintenance functions for the wing.
 In command of the Mission Support Group, Lt.
-Col. Gene Buckner is responsible for all base support functions to include communications, security, civil engineering, personnel, and contracting operations.
+Col. Christina Lock is responsible for all base support functions to include communications, security, civil engineering, personnel, and contracting operations.

 Support Unit Functions and Capabilities